popgemy/remarkable-owl/content/pages/pricing.md

         details: |
           #### Features:

-          *   deploy your new smart contract.
+          *   dOwn your own investment contract as NFT

           *   Choose your own token name.